kilasuit/kilasuit/README.md

 - 🤔 I’m looking for help with finding time to learn C#
 - 💬 Ask me about PowerShell/Automation/Configuration Management/Azure
 - 📫 How to reach me: Twitter @ryanyates1990
+- 📫 How to reach me: Discord pwshdoodUK
 - 😄 Pronouns: He/Him/They/Them
 - ⚡ Fun fact 1: I blog and talk about #MentalHealth on a number of different mediums including over on https://mhasl.me
 - ⚡ Fun fact 2: Former 7 time Microsoft MVP in Cloud & Datacenter Management.